‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 There has only been three episodes of The Bachelor this season, but drama is already kicking into high gear.
 The remaining women are getting to know Bachelor Nick Viall better and hoping their name will be read when each date card arrives.
-Next Monday, episode 4 will air and the drama between two of the ladies trying to find love with Nick looks to escalate.
+Next Monday, Episode 4 will air and the drama between two of the ladies trying to find love with Nick looks to escalate.
 Warning!
 Spoilers ahead.

 The most dangerous selfie I've ever taken. #hiking